 The Lautenberg Amendment was first enacted in 1990 as part of the U.S. foreign operations budget to facilitate the resettlement of Jews from the former Soviet Union and allowed HIAS to bring tens of thousands to safety.
 As the world refugee situation changed, the Lautenberg Amendment was expanded to include persecuted religious minorities in other countries, such as Jews, Christians, and Baha’is from Iran.
 Despite being a crucial part of U.S. refugee policy, it expires each year and must be reauthorized.
 (Source: HIAS)

-As HIAS’s only affiliate in San Diego, JFS is the only resettlement agency in the county who can process Lautenberg applications.
+JFS is one of the few resettlement agencies in the county that can process Lautenberg applications.
 We also process Lautenberg applications for individuals from surrounding areas who are trying to bring their loved ones to safety.

 Resettling a refugee can be a years’ long commitment.
 It requires the coordinated action of international and local agencies – and the compassion of everyday people, who give their time and support to helping families overcome difficult pasts and move toward a more stable future.
 From helping newly arrived families learn to use public transportation, to giving a few dollars each month, there’s a part for all of us in Moving Forward Together.